JuliaAI/LearnAPI.jl/README.md

 ## Synopsis

-Package provides for variations and elaborations on the following basic pattern in machine learning and statistics:
+LearnAPI.jl provides for variations and elaborations on the following basic pattern in machine learning and statistics:

 ```julia